co2-git/narwal/README.md

     .insert({ "color": "red" })       // Insert new team which color is red

-    .then(function (inserted) {       // Once new team created
+    .then(function (newTeam) {       // Once new team created

       narwal.models.Player            // Use Model "Player"

-        .insert(                      // Insert new player which team is the newly created team { "username": "dude", "team": inserted.id })
+                                      // Insert new player which team is the newly created team .insert({ "team": newTeam.id })

         .then(                        // Once new player created
           done);                      // Commit transaction